Gianlooca/alteramusica/README.md

 2. the [Modern Buddhism Project](https://github.com/dnlbowers/modern-buddhism) by [David Bowers](https://github.com/dnlbowers) gave me few particular ideas;
 3. the [Creating your first README guide](https://github.com/kera-cudmore/readme-examples) by [Kera Cudmore](https://github.com/kera-cudmore);
 4. the [SampleREADME](https://github.com/Code-Institute-Solutions/SampleREADME/tree/master) by [Code Institute](https://codeinstitute.net/global/);
-5. in general, I have found a good explanation about markdown language in this [Markdown Cheatsheet](https://github.com/atapas/markdown-cheatsheet) by [Tapas Adhikary](https://github.com/atapas).
+5. in general, I have found a good explanation about markdown language in this [Markdown Cheatsheet](https://github.com/atapas/markdown-cheatsheet) by [Tapas Adhikary](https://github.com/atapas);
+- in the last two months I spent more time on the [W3C website](https://www.w3.org/) and learning from [W3Schools](https://www.w3schools.com/) or [MDN Web Docs](https://developer.mozilla.org/en-US/) than with my family; I couldn't put out an exhaustive list of all the points of inspiration I got from these sources.
 <br>

 ### Media